 At Perfect Bar, we believe in whole food nutrition, transparency in food labeling and clean, non-GMO ingredients as close to nature as we can find.
 Non-GMO practices have long been our priority.
 And now, we are proud to offer Non-GMO Project Verified* protein bars, with new packaging rolling out to stores across the country this fall.
 When it comes to our original refrigerated protein bar, you never have to substitute delicious for nutritious.

-*All Perfect Bar flavors are Non-GMO Project Verified, with the exception of Carob Chip.
+All Perfect Bar flavors are Non-GMO Project Verified.